Hluboká nad Vltavou: Education

 The Townshend International School has been based in the town since 1992.

 Sights

 The main landmark of Hluboká nad Vltavou is the Tudor-style Hluboká Castle.
 Every year it is one of the most visited castles in the country.

 The second significant castle in Hluboká nad Vltavou is Ohrada Castle.
 It is a Baroque hunting castle built in 1708–1713.
 In 1842, the Hunting Museum, one of the oldest museums in the country, was established here.
 It still exist under the name Museum of Forestry, Hunting and Fishing, and is administered by National Museum of Agriculture in Prague.

-Next to the castle there is a zoological garden, colloquially known as Ohrada Zoo.
+Next to the castle is a zoological garden, colloquially known as Ohrada Zoo.
 It breeds about 300 species of animals.